Key Takeaways

 ⚡ Quick Safety Tips

-- Pay petrol by credit card at all Crete stations — the Souda Shell station is specifically named on r/crete for short-change scams
+- Pay petrol by credit card at all Crete stations — the Souda Shell station is specifically named on traveler reports for short-change scams.

 Jump to a Scam